Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 What’s included

-• Wedding day: sunset pheras on lawn/terrace; reception indoors
+• Wedding day: sunset pheras on lawn or terrace; reception indoors

 • Sound-managed baraat (horse/vintage car, route marshal, decibel plan)